Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a

 I've grabbed a YouTube video and blurred all faces, check this out:

-You can get all the resources for this tutorial in this github page.
+You can get all the resources for this tutorial on this Github page.

 Finally, I've collected some useful resources and courses for further learning, here you go:

 Happy Coding ♥View Full Code